-Ray LaForte is entering his third season as men’s lacrosse coach at the Coast Guard Academy.
+Ray LaForte enters his fourth season as men’s lacrosse coach at the Coast Guard Academy.
 The Bears men’s lacrosse program was elevated from club status for the 2014 season and compete at the Division III level in the New England Women’s and Men’s Athletic Conference (NEWMAC).

 LaForte spent the 2013 season as associate head coach of the Coast Guard club lacrosse.
 The team went 11-5 last season, won the Pioneer Club Lacrosse League Championship for the first time in school history, and qualified for the MCLA lacrosse championships for the second year in a row.